LuckyGitHub777/CISSP/README.md

 The purpose of this CISSP Exam Study Guide repository is to provide resources and support for those enrolled in, or thinking of enrolling in, the CISSP exam, and to advance the profession as a whole.

 ## How to use this study guide
 This study guide is split into 7 categories:
-1-Introduction to the CISSP Exam
+1. Introduction to the CISSP Exam
-2-Official CISSP Resources
+2. Official CISSP Resources
-3-CISSP Foundations & Essentials
+3. CISSP Foundations & Essentials
-4-Recommended Resources
+4. Recommended Resources
-5-Third Party Resources
+5. Third Party Resources
-6-Practice Exams
+6. Practice Exams
-7-Test Day Preparation
+7. Test Day Preparation

 1. Understand the CISSP exam by exploring requirements and official (ISC)² resources
 2. Enroll in the official CISSP Self-Paced Review Course and study the Official CISSP Flash Cards concurrently.
 Completing one domain at a time works best.